 DL News Staff

-Maggie Holmer, Osage, and Tana Vareberg, Detroit Lakes, have been named the Minnesota State Community and Technical College's Business Division Students of the Month for January.
-Holmer and Vareberg will complete their legal administrative assistant A.A.S. degrees this May.
+Maggie Holmer, Osage, and Tana Vareberg, Detroit Lake, have been named the Minnesota State Community and Technical College's Business Division Students of the Month for January 2006.
+Maggie and Tana will complete their legal administrative assistant A.A.S. degrees this May.
 According to their advisor, Pam Cummings, "Maggie and Tana are great examples of how success can be achieved through hard work and persistence.